tseyanghub/tseyanghub.github.io/_pages/about.md

 Story that makes me believe I will be a good worker in both research and indutry areas.
 ======
-My Prof. Tianyin Xu told me a story.
-A famous Chinese scientist, technologist and business executive, believes that the person who can eat a lot will be a good worker.
-The reason is that people who can eat more need to have more money to meet their food needs.
-So they will work harder to earn more money.
-And that's what I am, I'm a big eater with the abdomen full of energy.
+A famous computer scientist believes that people who eat a lot tend to be good researchers.
+The reason is that people who can eat more need to spend the energy (on research!) and make money to support their appetite.
+And that's who I am, I'm a big eater full of energy for research.